citp/privacy-policy-historical/b/be/ben/benefito.com.md

-> *The following text is extracted and transformed from the benefito.com privacy policy that was archived on 2013-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130621064218id_/http%3A//www.benefito.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the benefito.com privacy policy that was archived on 2013-09-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130908232205id_/http%3A//www.benefito.com/privacy.php) for the most accurate reproduction.*

 #

-Benefito Inc. knows that you care how information about you is used and shared, and we appreciate your trust.
+Benefito.com knows that you care how information about you is used and shared, and we appreciate your trust.
 We do NOT sell or rent your personal information to third parties for their marketing purposes.
 Please read this privacy policy to learn more about the ways in which we use and protect your personal information.
 This notice describes our privacy policy.
 By visiting Benefito.com, you are accepting the practices described in this Privacy Notice.

 Unauthorized Users

 It is possible that other Registered Users or users (including unauthorized users, or "hackers") may post or transmit offensive or obscene materials on the Service and that you may be involuntarily exposed to such offensive and obscene materials.
 It also is possible for others to obtain personal information about you due to your use of the Service, and that the recipient may use such information to harass or injure you.
-Benefito.com and its parent company Benefito Inc. is not responsible for the use of any personal information that you disclose on the Service.
+Benefito.com is not responsible for the use of any personal information that you disclose on the Service.
 Please carefully select the type of information that you post on the Service or release to others.

 Conditions of Use, Notices, and Revisions